 Running an Effective and Efficient Search Committee

 Review the relevant data concerning representation in your department and nationally.
-The websites listed below make available a wide range of information and links to relevant resources:
+The websites listed on our recruitment page make available a wide range of information and links to relevant resources: http://www.bu.edu/apfd/recruitment/.
+Pages 25‐33 of the WISELI Book also list a number of useful recruiting resources.

 Hold your first meeting as soon as possible: Holding your first meeting early will enable you to develop and implement an effective recruitment plan, publish the advertisement early, and provide the time needed to discuss and establish criteria for evaluating applicants.